-DOBBY shares his journey with First Nations Content Creators
+DOBBY shares his journey with First Nations content creators

-The creatives soaked up all the training, knowledge and mentoring on offer, and Mediaweek was given exclusive access.
+The creatives soaked up all the training, knowledge, and mentoring on offer, and Mediaweek was given exclusive access.

-Proudly identifying as a Filipino and Murrawarri musician, his roots run deep in the Aboriginal lands from Brewarrina and Weilmoringle in New South Wales.
+Proudly identifying as a Filipino and Murrawarri musician, his roots run deep in Aboriginal lands from Brewarrina and Weilmoringle in New South Wales.

 His music has taken him around the world, from Germany to the UK, the USA to the Netherlands.